 Orange G. Pfaff, 1927 A. M. Mendenhall, 1927-34

 Carl Habich, 1937, 1946

-In 1942, the one-year residency in Obstetrics and Gynecology at Indiana University Medical Center was extended to three years.
+In 1942, the one-year residency in obstetrics and gynecology at Indiana University Medical Center was extended to three years.
 In 1946, a combined Obstetrical and Gynecological Department was established.
-Dr. Carl Huber became the first Professor and Chairman of this department in 1948.
-Between 1946-1950, an informal relationship was established by Dr. Huber between the Ob/Gyn Residency Program at I.U.M.C. and the Marion County General Hospital, which was renamed Wishard Memorial Hospital (now Eskenazi Health); hence, in 1950, the residency programs were combined.
+Carl Huber, MD became the first professor and chairman of this department in 1948.
+Between 1946-1950, an informal relationship was established by Huber between the OB-GYN residency program at IU Medical Center and the Marion County General Hospital, which was later renamed Wishard Memorial Hospital and is now known as Sidney & Lois Eskenazi Hospital.
+In 1950, the residency programs were combined.

-In 1967, Dr. Huber was named Indiana University’s first Coleman Professor, and endowed-named chair in the School of Medicine.
-In 1970, the department moved from the Coleman Hospital to the newly opened University Hospital.
-Since knowledge in the medical field was constantly increasing, it became apparent that an additional year of residency experience and learning would be beneficial to future Ob/Gyn physicians.
-Therefore, in June 1974, the Ob/Gyn Residency Program became a four-year curriculum.
+In 1967, Huber was named Indiana University’s first Coleman Professor and endowed-named chair in IU School of Medicine.
+In 1970, the department moved from Coleman Hospital to the newly opened University Hospital.
+Since knowledge in the medical field was constantly increasing, it became apparent that an additional year of residency experience and learning would be beneficial to future OB-GYN physicians.
+Therefore, in June 1974, the OB-GYN residency program became a four-year curriculum.
 In 1996, the IU program consolidated with the Methodist training program under the Indiana University School of Medicine title.
-Methodist, Riley and University Hospitals formally consolidated on January 1, 1997, under the name of IU Health Partners.
+Indiana University Health Methodist Hospital, Riley Hospital for Children and IU Health University Hospital formally consolidated on January 1, 1997, under the name IU Health partners.

 Carl P. Huber, MD 1948-1969